dstufft/personal-peps/pip-bundling.rst

 =====================

-The maintainers of the bundled software and the CPython core team will work together in order to have a harmonious relationship.
-However the bundled software remains external to CPython and does not fall under the governance of CPython.
-The community has placed it's trust in the developers of this software and the decision to bundle them is a pragmatic decision to make the lives of developers simpler not one to have one project subsume another.
+The maintainers of the bundled software and the CPython core team will work together in order to address the needs of both.
+The bundled software will still remain external to CPython and this PEP does not include CPython subsuming the responsibilities or decisions of the bundled software.
+This PEP aims to decrease the burden on end users wanting to use third party packages and the decisions inside it are pragmatic ones that represent the trust that the Python community has placed in the authors and maintainers of the bundled software.

 Backwards Compatibility
 -----------------------

-The ``getpip`` module itself will fall under the typical backwards compatibility of Python.
-However the details of it's implementation and how packages are discovered are not (due to the nature of evolving tools).
-The externally bundled software such as pip do not fall under the banner of CPython and thus does not fall under the backwards compatibility banner of Python.
+The public API of the ``getpip`` module itself will fall under the typical backwards compatibility policy of Python for it's standard library.
+The externally developed software that this PEP bundles does not.

 Security Releases